 The Phaya Naga Festival is one of the biggest yearly events in Northeast Thailand, and visitors come from all corners of the country in the hope of seeing the much-celebrated mythical dragon.

 In 1987 a four-strong projectionist team arrived early evening on the island and set up their open-air cinema equipment in a clearing, exactly as the mysterious caller had requested.

-As the 9 pm start time approached, no one had arrived, and minutes later the spools of film started to roll to an empty venue.
-Later in the night, a large crowd of strange-looking country folk appeared out of the forest, and silently assembled before the big screen.
+As the 9 pm start time approached, no one had arrived, and minutes later the spools of the film started to roll to an empty venue.
+Later in the night, a large crowd of strange-looking country folk appeared out of the forest and silently assembled before the big screen.

 The women were all dressed in white and stood on the right side, the men all swathed in black banded together on the left, nobody spoke a word.
 The production film reels continued to spin to a still and motionless crowd who watched throughout without any hint of emotion.